danemacmillan/vagrantshell/README.md

 these, the vagrantshell will just be a hosting environment ready to start new projects.

-5. `vagrant up` where `VagrantFile` exists.
+5. `vagrant up` where in `vagrantshell` where the `VagrantFile` file exists.

 6. Wait for everything to install.
 This can take about ten minutes, depending on the connection.

 ## Log in